Nizhny Novgorod Fair: Alexander Nevsky Cathedral

 Also called New-fair Cathedral.
 Orthodox cathedral.
-Built in the years 1868–1881 on the project of the architect Lev Dahl.
-The abbot is Archpriest Sergey Matveyev since January 12, 2005.
-The height of the temple is 87 meters.
+Built in the years 1868–1881.

 In 1856 the merchants decided to build a new Orthodox cathedral in memory of the visit of the fair by Emperor Alexander II.
 They turned to the request for the construction of a new cathedral to Bishop Anthony and Governor A. Muraviov.
 A collection of donations was made.
 The required funds (454,667 rubles 28 kopecks) were recruited over 10 years (by 1866).

 September 15, 1867 was established by the construction committee for the construction of the temple, and August 11, 1868, was laying the cathedral on the Strelka (Spit).
 The main construction of the cathedral was begun on August 18, 1868, and lasted for 13 years.
 In the cathedral were transported icons from the liquidated Makaryev monastery, which suffered from a fire.

 In 1929, the temple was closed, valuables were seized.
 In the winter of 1930, according to the decision of the leadership of the Volga Flotilla, the iconostases and all the wooden ornaments of the cathedral were broken up for firewood to heat the city's houses.

 In the late 1920s, a project for the reconstruction of the fairground was developed.
 It was planned to dismantle the cathedral and build a lighthouse with a monument to Lenin in this place.
 This project was not carried out, but in the late 1930s, the tents on the roof of the cathedral were dismantled.

 During World War II, an anti-aircraft battery was installed on the site of the central tent of the cathedral, which defended the Gorky city (the name of Nizhny Novgorod in the Soviet era) from the Luftwaffe air raids.

-In 1983, the restoration of the cathedral began, during this period, voluntary restorers took an active part.
+In 1983, the restoration of the cathedral began.
 In 1989, the restoration of the broken tents of the temple began.
-In February 1991, the Brotherhood of St. Alexander Nevsky was established.
 And in June 1992 the cathedral was returned to the Russian Orthodox Church.
 On September 12, 2009, the cathedral was given the status of a cathedral (main).